temporalio/documentation/docs-src/cloud/temporal-cloud-limits-sheet.md

 ### What is the gRPC limit for each message received?

 Each gRPC message received has a limit of 4 MB.
-This limit applies to the entire Temporal platform at every endpoint.
+This limit applies to all gRPC endpoints across the Temporal Platform.

 ### What is the limit for History transaction size?